"Lost" star Matthew Fox accused of assaulting bus driver

 Fox, who is in Cleveland filming an adaptation of the James Patterson novel "I, Alex Cross," allegedly attempted to board the bus early Sunday morning along with the members of the bachelor party that had rented the vehicle.

-Heather Bormann, 29, was driving the bus and says she "confronted" Fox as he attempted to get on with the other passengers.
+Heather Bormann, 29, who was driving the bus, says she "confronted" Fox as he attempted to get on with the other passengers.

-Bormann told Reuters she didn't recognize Fox, 45, as a member of the group or as a famous actor and warned him three times to get away from the door.
+Bormann told Reuters she did not recognize Fox, 45, as a member of the group or as a famous actor and warned him three times to get away from the door.

 "I told him he was trespassing," she said.
 "He never once said anything.
 He just looked at me with his mouth open -- then he leaned in and started swinging on me."